sakets-dev/vision_controlled_mouse/README.md

 4. **Mouse Control**: PyAutoGUI moves the mouse cursor based on finger position
 5. **Click Detection**: Monitors distance between thumb and index finger for clicks

-## Troubleshooting

-- **Camera not working**: Ensure camera permissions are granted and no other apps are using the camera
-- **Module not found errors**: Make sure all dependencies are installed correctly
-- **Poor tracking**: Ensure good lighting and keep your hand visible in the camera frame

-## License

-This project is open source and available under the MIT License.